TamerHamdan/portfolio-v1/README.md

 A minimalistic portfolio website built with pure HTML and CSS.
 This is my first website ever published on the web, the beginning of my web development journey.

 ### Why / Approach
-Decision paralysis hit me hard on this one.
-React?
-Tailwind?
-Next.js?
-Nah.
-HTML + CSS = done.
-Learned solid web dev foundations, and it got me excited to dive into JS maybe some Tailwind.
+Instead of jumping straight into frameworks, I chose to start with the basics.
+Building this portfolio with pure HTML and CSS helped me learn solid fundamentals of web development.
+It's a simple approach that gives me a strong foundation for learning more advanced technologies later.
+Now I'm excited to dive into JavaScript and maybe some Tailwind CSS—and I truly appreciate why tools like these exist.

 ---